h3rald/min/site/contents/reference-stack.md

 Does nothing.#}

 {#op||keep||{{a1}} {{q}}||{{a0p}} {{a1}}||
-> Applies each quotation contained in the first element to each subsequent corresponding element.
+> Removes the first element from the stack, dequotes it, and restores the second element.
 > > %sidebar%
 > > Example
 > >